• Skip to primary navigation

 This will give you more than you need, so store it in an airtight container for another salad like in our Shaved Fennel Salad.

-STEP 1 - Roast Your Chickpeas (Garbanzo Beans).
+Step 1 - Roast Your Chickpeas (Garbanzo Beans)

-1. Preheat the oven to 230°C (450°F).
+Preheat the oven to 230°C (450°F).
 Line a baking tray with baking paper, a baking mat or foil.

-2. Drain your tinned chickpeas in a colander, rinse well under cold water and then completely dry between two towels and remove any chickpea skins that come off while drying.
 Transfer to your baking tray, add 2 tablespoons of oil and 1 teaspoon of sea salt and mix until they are well coated.
 (I have included how to make it with dried chickpeas in our tips section below).

-3. Start the chickpeas in a hot oven (230°C – 450°F) for 25 minutes, stopping halfway through to turn them.
+Start the chickpeas in a hot oven (230°C – 450°F) for 25 minutes, stopping halfway through to turn them.
 Then turn the oven off and leave them in the oven for an additional 15 minutes.
-Take them out, add ½ a teaspoon each of smoked paprika and cumin, then toss together to coat.

 • RINSING GARBANZO BEANS (CHICKPEAS) IN A STRAINER UNDER COLD WATER